“King of Infomercials” Don Lapre Commits Suicide Before Fraud Trial

-Infomercial pitchman Don Lapre committed suicide in prison, two days before he was to face charges for defrauding thousands of people in Internet business schemes.
+Infomercial pitchman Don Lapre committed suicide in prison, two days before he was to face charges of defrauding thousands of people in Internet business schemes.

 Authorities discovered his body on Sunday morning in a Florence, Ariz., prison cell.
 His trial was scheduled to begin on Tuesday.

 Matt Hershey, a spokesman for the U.S. Marshals Service, said it appeared Lapre committed suicide, but the Pinal County Medical Examiner's office will determine the exact cause of death, reported the Associated Press.